Gordon Cooper: Other activities and later life

 Cooper at an induction ceremony of the U.S. Astronaut Hall of Fame in 2004.
 Astronauts John Young and Gene Cernan stand behind him.

-After leaving NASA, Cooper served on several corporate boards and as technical consultant for more than a dozen companies in fields ranging from high performance boat design to energy, construction, and aircraft design.
-Between 1962 and 1967, he was president of Performance Unlimited, Inc., a manufacturer and distributor of racing and marine engines, and fiberglass boats.
-He was president of GCR, which designed, tested and raced championship cars, conducted tire tests for race cars, and worked on installation of turbine engines on cars from 1963 to 1967 and president of Teletest, which designed and installed advanced telemetry systems from 1965 to 1970.
-He was involved with Doubloon, which designed and built treasure hunting equipment from 1966 to 1969 and Cosmos, which conducted archeological exploration projects, from 1968 to 1969.
+After leaving NASA, Cooper served on several corporate boards and as a technical consultant for more than a dozen companies in fields ranging from high-performance boat design to energy, construction, and aircraft design.
+Between 1962 and 1967, he was president of Performance Unlimited, Inc., a manufacturer and distributor of racing and marine engines and fiberglass boats.

+He was president of GCR, which designed, tested, and raced championship cars, conducted tire tests for race cars, and worked on the installation of turbine engines on cars from 1963 to 1967, and president of Teletest, which designed and installed advanced telemetry systems from 1965 to 1970.
+He was involved with Doubloon, which designed and built treasure hunting equipment from 1966 to 1969, and Cosmos, which conducted archeological exploration projects from 1968 to 1969.

-As part owner and race project manager of the Profile Race Team from 1968 to 1970, Cooper designed and raced high performance boats.
-Between 1968 and 1974 he served as a technical consultant at Republic Corp., and General Motors, Ford and Chrysler Motor Companies, where he was a consultant on design and construction of various automotive components.
+As part-owner and race project manager of the Profile Race Team from 1968 to 1970, Cooper designed and raced high-performance boats.
+Between 1968 and 1974, he served as a technical consultant at Republic Corp., General Motors, Ford, and Chrysler Motor Companies, where he was a consultant on design and construction of various automotive components.
 He was also a technical consultant for Canaveral International, Inc., for which he developed technical products and served in public relations on its land development projects, and served on the board of directors of APECO, Campcom LowCom, and Crafttech.

 Cooper was president of his own consulting firm, Gordon Cooper & Associates, Inc., which was involved in technical projects ranging from airline and aerospace fields to land and hotel development.
 From 1973 to 1975, he worked for The Walt Disney Company as the vice president of research and development for Epcot.
 In 1989, he became the chief executive of Galaxy Group, Inc., a company that designed and improved small airplanes.